Applicable to library's version 1.0

 - Enabled: change of the slot's value enables or disables the component–if the component becomes disabled, it stops reading values from or transferring values to the linked network points.
 By default, the component is enabled.

 - Available settings: true (enabled), false (disabled).

-- Out: shows a value transferred from the In16 slot in the basic configuration, or from the first non-null input with highest priority in the extended configuration; in case there are values on different priorities, only the value from the highest priority slot is transferred to the Out slot, the rest is dismissed.
+- Out: shows a value transferred from the In16 slot in the basic mode, or from the first non-null input with highest priority in the extended mode; in case there are values on different priorities, only the value from the highest priority slot is transferred to the Out slot, the rest is dismissed.

 Note: In the Wire Sheet the Out slot is visible as combined slots Out, Units, Priority (which is a source of the Out slot value; shown in the extended mode), and Status.

 - Units: defines a unit of the Out slot value; units are consistent with BACnet requirements.
 The unit is entered manually from a drop-down list in accordance with a value type in the Out slot;

 - In16: the basic input slot; receives numeric values; the In16 value may be set by a Set action;